openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 adoption of stronger encryption.

 Even if we ignore all of those concerns, who did we trust to get this system setup?
-What was our seed of trust?
+What was the seed of trust used to bootstrap trust?
 So far, you could have imagined that a human was doing all of this work.
-In that case, a human operator is trusted to properly configure all of the systems while accessing the most sensitive configuration.
+In that case, a human operator is trusted to properly configure all of the systems - trusting them with access to all of the private keys.
 The seed of trust is in that human.
 If this is a software system performing these actions, that means that the system has to be trusted and most likely have access to every other system coming online.
-That is workable, but what happens when your system can have people external to your system request to add software pieces to the network.
+That is workable, but what happens when your system can have external systems request to be added to the network?
 How can that be handled?
-How do you trust that system in the first place to trust it?
+How do you trust that system in the first place?
 Using a secret password creates a single, exploitable, weak point.
-Public-key cryptography could be put in place, but then we are in and chicken-and-egg scenario.
+Public-key cryptography could be put in place, but then we are in a chicken-and-egg scenario.
 We are putting public-key cryptography in place to put automate public-key cryptography.

 There are many caveats to bootstrapping trust.
 In a dynamic distributed system where pieces of software can come and go at the whim of network